 Alexander Siedschlag

-Dr. Alexander Siedschlag is the Dean of the College of Arts & Sciences (Worldwide Campus) and a tenured Professor of Homeland Security & Security Studies in the Department of Security and Emergency Services.
+Dr. Alexander Siedschlag is the Dean of the College of Arts & Sciences (Worldwide Campus) and a tenured Professor of Homeland Security & Security Studies in the Department of Emergency, Disaster & Global Security Studies.
 Before joining Embry-Riddle Aeronautical University in 2022, he served as the Chair of Penn State World Campus Homeland Security Programs, a collaboration across nine colleges.
 He as well was a tenured full Professor of Homeland Security, Public Health Sciences, and International Affairs, with his tenure home being the School of Public Affairs at Penn State Harrisburg – the Capitol College, a joint appointment with the Department of Public Health Sciences at the School of Medicine (Penn State Hershey) and an affiliated appointment with the School of International Affairs.
 Additionally, he was the program head for Political Science and Public Policy over several years.
 Alexander Siedschlag concurrently served as Interim Director of the School of Public Affairs from July 1, 2018 to December 31, 2019.

 In his research, Alexander Siedschlag is focusing on security cultures; societal aspects and ethical, legal, and social issues (ELSI) of homeland and civil security; scenario foresight; as well as methods of security science and civil security research.
 He has so far authored six monographs, over 100 articles, and edited more than a dozen anthologies.